reboottime/Agentic-AI/ai-agents-python/module2/README.md

 - [x] 06.
 [Try Out an Agent that Calls Python Functions](https://colab.research.google.com/drive/1W3LEOFjAQs69PJ3rM1aYG8Cofo_de6XH?usp=sharing#scrollTo=Mwe2eeOQB0cC)
 - [x] 07.
 Using Function Calling Capabilities with LLMs.
 Here is how:
-  - The LLM selects tools by semantically matching the user's request against the tool descriptions provided in the JSON Schema definitions.
+  - The LLM matches user input against tool descriptions to select the appropriate tool (function).
-  - It uses the system instructions as decision-making guidelines (e.g., "first list files before reading them") to determine the appropriate sequence and timing of tool calls.
+  - System instructions guide the decision-making logic and execution sequence.
-- [ ] 08.
+- [x] 08.
 Try Out LLM Function Calling
-- [ ] 09.
+- [x] 09.
 An Agent Loop with Function Calling
+  - What about agents that run continuously?
+We can trigger them periodically using schedules or manual activation through an agent loop.
+  - How
+    - Ask LLM output a structured data in json format
+    - The selected function(tool) is defined or referenced in the file that runs the llm call
 - [ ] 10.
 Try Out an Agent Loop with Function Calling
 - [ ] 11.
 Exercise: Extend the Function Calling Agent
 - [ ] 12.
 Agent Tool Design Best Practices